What exactly does solar energy mean?

 The Distributed Network Service Provider (DNSP) is the company that owns and operates the local grid (poles and wires).
 A portion of your energy costs is paid to the DNSP to contribute to the network’s maintenance and operational costs – though this is not visible to residential customers and is bundled into your electricity retailer bills.
 Each DNSP has slightly different rules regarding how much solar can be installed and whether or not you can export energy back to the grid.

-What To do about Surplus Energy?
+What to Do about Surplus Energy?

 You can store it either in a solar battery or use net metering to sell it back to utility companies to manage excess energy.
 During peak sunlight hours, your solar energy system may be able to generate more renewable energy than you require.
 Storing the remaining energy in a solar battery can provide you with access to power during outages or allow you to power parts of your home at night.